Tax Trouble - Pay In Full?

 You have to file a return to be entitled to deductions, personal exemptions, and credits to lower your tax.

-If you're entitled to get the earned Income Tax Credit you still have to file a return even it you otherwise didn't have to.
+If you're entitled to get the earned Income Tax Credit, you still have to file a return even if you otherwise didn't have to file.
 You have to file within 3 years of the date it was due.

-If you want to apply for any kind of federal aid for education you have to have your tax return from the previous years.
+If you want to apply for any kind of federal aid for education, you have to have your tax returns from the previous years.
 The same thing goes for banks etc. They want to see the proof of your income top lend you money for a mortgage or a business loan etc.

 Taxpayers unable to pay all taxes due on the bill are encouraged to pay as much as possible.
 By paying as much as possible now, the amount of interest and penalties owed will be lessened.